jonabari/portfolio/README.md

-# portfolio
+# porfolioJB
-Personal portfolio and online CV
+For Jona Portfolio